Eugene "Debbs" Potts

-Eugene "Debbs" Potts (10 December 1909 – 19 December 2003) was an Oregon state legislator, public administrator, and founder of Historic Pottsville.
+Eugene Debs "Debbs" Potts (10 December 1909 – 19 December 2003) was an Oregon state legislator, public administrator, and founder of Historic Pottsville.
 Potts operated a farm machinery business and owned several small saw mills.
 He served twenty-four years in the Oregon State Senate which included 196 days as acting governor.
 He was also the first chairman of the Oregon Lottery Commission.

 Early life

 Potts was born on 10 December 1909 in Buzzard Roost, California (a temporary logging camp in Shasta County) while his parents were traveling to Oregon.
 His father named him after socialist political leader Eugene V. Debs.
 He attended grade school in a one-room school in Summer Lake, Oregon.
 He went to high school for two years in Paisley, Oregon and then moved to Klamath Falls, Oregon where he graduated from Grants Pass Union High school in 1928.

 During World War II, Potts served on active duty as a Chief Petty Officer in the United States Navy and then remained in the Navy Reserve for 20 years.
 After the war, he moved to Grants Pass, Oregon where he ran a machinery business and later a small sawmill.
 Over the next several decades, Potts owned or operated sawmills in Klamath Falls, Lake of the Woods, Bonanza, Keno, Upper Klamath Lake, Jump-off-Creek, and O’Dell Lake.